Saddle point preconditioners for weak-constraint 4D-Var: Approximations

 All of the eigenvalues of $\bfR_{ME}^{-1}\bfR_i$ lie in the range $(0,1]$.
 For small values of $T$ most of the eigenvalues are units, with a few smaller than $1$.
 As $T$ increases a larger number of eigenvalues become strictly smaller than $1$.

 Therefore both choices of preconditioner maintain the ordering of eigenvalues and yield eigenvalues of the preconditioned matrix lying between $0$ and $1$.
-For both approaches increasing the parameter leads to larger differences between the eigenvalues and 1.
-However, smaller parameter values may yield choices of $\widehat{\bfR}$ that are ill-conditioned, and hence expensive to evaluate as part of a preconditioner.
-A natural question is therefore how to select appropriate parameter values, and how this can be implemented automatically.
-Heuristics for automated parameter selection are discussed in the following section for specific numerical experiments, but it is likely that some initial investigation would be necessary to identify suitable methods for specific problems of interest.
+For both approaches increasing the parameter leads to larger differences between the {eigenvalues of the preconditioned matrix} and 1.
+Smaller parameter values may yield choices of $\widehat{\bfR}$ that are {{themselves}} ill-conditioned, and hence expensive to evaluate as part of a preconditioner. {Therefore, there is a balance to be struck when choosing a parameter value to avoid poor conditioning of either the preconditioner $\widehat{\mathbf{R}}$ or the preconditioned term $\widehat{\mathbf{R}}^{-1}{\mathbf{R}}$.} A natural question is therefore how to select appropriate parameter values, and how to implement this automatically.
+Heuristics for automated parameter selection are discussed in Section \ref{sec:NumFramework} for our numerical experiments, but it is likely that some initial investigation would be necessary to identify suitable methods for specific problems of interest.
+In Section \ref{sec:NumExpt} we compare the performance of the four approximations $\bfR_{diag}$, $\bfR_{block}$, $\bfR_{RR}$, and $\bfR_{ME}$, {{applied block-wise to each block $\bfR_i$ of $\bfR$}}.